Skip to main content

 What are the typical challenges of building a home in Ontario’s climate?

-How long does it typically take to build a house of 1,500 sq ft in Ontario?
+How long does it typically take to build a house in Ontario?

 What permits are required for building a home in Ontario and how do I obtain them?